csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 # What is covered on these slides

 - Common strategies for parallel I/O and their limitations
-- Using file I/O routines included in MPI (MPI-IO)
+- Using file I/O routines included in MPI for parallel I/O (MPI-IO)
 - Controlling file striping in Lustre for better I/O performance
-- Short introduction to the HDF5 file format
+- Short introduction to standardized file formats used in HPC
+    - Focus mostly on HDF5

 # Common I/O strategies in HPC {.section}